 So, there’s that other thing, it’s like you know, you have a very, very, serious sin and you think you can’t possibly be forgiven of it.
 But, God can absolutely forgive you of it and even in the confessional, the confession starts by the priest – when we say, “Bless me father I’ve sinned.” and the priest literally blesses you.
 You start confession blessed.
 And there’s grace to purify, to make perfect your contrition and you’re forgiven.
 So there’s nothing in our lives, that God can’t forgive.
 I think we should say that together.
 “There’s nothing in our lives that God can’t forgive.”
 Come on, say it with me.
 “There’s nothing in our lives that God can’t forgive.”
 His infinite mercy.
 Praise God.

-It Does Not Define Us
+Our Sins do Not Define Us

 Now another lie to overcome from the enemy.
 The lie that we are what we’ve done.
 Man, Satan loves to hang that on us, you know.
 Like you are X Y or Z. And whatever you’ve done, you’re this, you’re that.
 And the Father says, “You’re my beloved son, you’re my beloved daughter.”
 Our sins do not define us.
 They can screw us up, absolutely, but they don’t define us.
 The only one who gets the right to truly define us is the one who willed us into being.
 And God has willed that we would be a beloved son, a beloved daughter.
 The evil one, he just wants to nibble, whisper that like, “You are – you know – pathetic.
 “You’re never gonna be trustworthy, you’re never gonna be chaste, you’re never gonna be X, Y or Z.” And you know like, “God is so disappointed in you.”
 And like, man, the scriptures say, “Each morning the grace and favor of God is new.”